Terry Van Duyn

 Teresa Van Duyn (born September 21, 1951) is a former Democratic member of the North Carolina Senate.
 She represented District 49, which encompasses most of Asheville and Buncombe County, North Carolina from 2014 until 2021.

 Early life and education

 Van Duyn grew up in the Chicago area and attended University of Illinois, where she earned a bachelor's degree in economics.
 She was the first in her family to earn a college degree.
 She then earned a Master's of Business Administration from University of Connecticut.
 Van Duyn is married to Ted Van Duyn, the CEO of GPM Corp.
 Together they have two children.

 Business career

-Van Duyn would go on to become a successful businesswoman.
-Her work with multiple software companies and startups brought her across the country and allowed her to work with some of the world's largest companies.
+Van Duyn subsequently transitioned into corporate leadership.
+Through positions at various software companies and startups, she managed regional operations and facilitated partnerships with several multinational corporations.